koii-network/docs/develop/rpcapi/http/getbalance.md

 ### Parameters [#](#parameters)

-Pubkey of account to query, as base-58 encoded string
+`string`(required): Pubkey of account to query, as base-58 encoded string

-Configuration object containing the following fields:
+`object`(optional): Configuration object containing the following fields:
+- `commitment`(string, optional)

-The minimum slot that the request can be evaluated at
+- `minContextSlot`(number, optional): The minimum slot that the request can be evaluated at

 ### Result [#](#result)